bquast/PM-Replication/README.md

 tested automatically.
 For a full discussion of continuous integration in reproducible research see Fitzjohn ().

-During the dat aanalysis phase, working with combinations of different package can require quite some technical expertise, especially when a combination of different packages is required.
+During the data analysis phase, working with combinations of different package can require quite some technical expertise, especially when a combination of different packages is required.
 Q&A sites such as stackoverflow - and more recently the ones based o the open-source equivalent askbot, such as sagemath - allow users to post questions which can be answered by experiences other users (who gain reputation).
-In addition to solving the direct issue of user posting, experienced users often offer other insights about interpretation of results,
+In addition to solving the direct issue of user posting, experienced users often offer other insights about, for instance, additional problems in the approach, new methods / tools that could be used, interpretation of results.

--   Robustness to specification
--   -   computational simulations
--   data availability + bring home, make data available
+In addition to Q&A sites, there are also platforms specifically dedicated to data interpretation.
+Figshare for example is an open access platform where graphs from base graphics or ggplot2 can

+-   Shiny apps

 Practical Difficulties of Research
 ----------------------------------